waltz-controls/idl2tango/readme.md

 joDeviceProxy->printVersion
 ```

-this one directly prints version into the console
+this one directly prints version into the console.
+Give it a try ;)

 4) External log is now recorded asynchronously